 Issuance of Export Airworthiness Approvals Under 14 CFR Part 21 Subpart L

-This advisory circular (AC) provides information about Title 14, Code of Federal Regulations (14 CFR) part 21, Certification Procedures for Products, Articles, and Parts.
-The AC covers subpart L, Export Airworthiness Approvals.
+This advisory circular (AC) provides guidance on how to show compliance with Title 14 of the Code of Federal regulations (14 CFR) part 21, subpart L, Export Airworthiness Approvals.
 This AC is not mandatory and does not constitute a regulation.
 This AC describes an acceptable means, but not the only means, to comply with these requirements.
-However, if you use the means described in the AC, you must follow it in all important respects.
+However, if you use the means described in this AC, you must follow it in all important respects.

-This advisory circular (AC) provides information for production approval holders (PAH) under Title 14, Code of Federal Regulations (14 CFR) part 21, Certification Procedures for Products, Articles, and Parts.
-This AC guides PAHs in developing and maintaining quality systems for the products and articles they produce.
-This guidance aids the applicant for a production approval or current PAH in developing a quality system that both meets the needs of the PAH and is compliant with the regulations.
-You can find this AC at http://www.faa.gov/regulations_policies/advisory_circulars/.
+This advisory circular (AC) provides information for production approval holders (PAH) pursuant to Title 14 of the Code of Federal Regulations (14 CFR) part 21, Certification Procedures for Products and Articles.
+This AC provides PAHs and applicants for a production approval with guidance for developing and maintaining a production system that is appropriate to the PAH’s operations and complies with the regulations.

 |21-41A||AIR-110||Replacing MIL-S-8879C With SAE AS8879 Provides information, clarification, and procedural guidance concerning the Inactivation of MIL-S-8879Cm Screw Threads, Controlled Radius Root with Increased Minor Diameter, as it relates to the civil aviation industry.||06-20-2003|